vbylen/vbylen/README.md

 - 🔭 I’m currently working on Thanks App
-- 🌱 I’m currently learning how to run a company
+- 🌱 I’m currently learning how to set Thanks App up for success
 - 👯 I’m looking to collaborate on anything that will propel the Thanks App vision
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about my vision